cvxpy/cvxpy/doc/source/index.rst

 since the CVXPY 1.3 release, everything that can be imported from the `cvxpy` namespace is considered to be part of the public API.

-In early 2022 we started moving CVXPY to semantic versioning.
-Starting with CVXPY v1.2.0, we will assign version numbers following the specification at `semver.org <https://semver.org/>`_.
-This will result in us incrementing CVXPY's minor version number (the "x" in "CVXPY 1.x.y") much more often than before.
-Moving forward we will also make it a priority to differentiate between what is and is-not part of CVXPY's public API.

 .. _OSQP: https://osqp.org/
 .. _ECOS: http://github.com/ifa-ethz/ecos